 Must-Have Crochet Beginner Supplies

 One of the best parts about crochet is that you only absolutely need five things to crochet.
-Here are the essential crochet beginner supplies so you can get crocheting right away!
+Here are the essential crochet supplies for beginners so you can get crocheting right away!

 1. Crochet Hooks